wunderwald/Multiverse_Study/README.md

 ### Installing

-In the ML package, install the builds of the other packages using `pip install ../RSA_Drew/dist/rsa-0.5-py3-none-any.whl --force-reinstall` (for example)
+In the ML package, install the builds of the other packages using `pip install ../RSA_Drew/dist/rsa-<VERSION>-py3-none-any.whl [--force-reinstall]` (for example)

+## DEPENDENCIES

+GNU Octave can be used for convolution results that are numerically closer to MATLAB.
+If desired, make sure Octave is locally installed.